mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 npm run start
 ```

-With these two things running all changes should update in real time and allow local dev.
-On localhost:3000
+With these two things running all changes should update in real time and allow local dev on localhost:3000

 Local dev runs in strict mode for react, you will see things render 2x.
 You can remove this in the clients App.js file if desired.